igops/ngrok-skip-browser-warning/README.md

 For more features, consider getting the [ngrok subscription](https://ngrok.com/pricing).

 ## Customization
-Feel free to replace `/etc/nginx/nginx.conf` with your own implementation, or use [this template](https://github.com/igops/ngrok-skip-browser-warning/blob/main/nginx.conf) in your managed nginx.
+Feel free to replace `/etc/nginx/nginx.conf` with your own implementation, or use [my config](https://github.com/igops/ngrok-skip-browser-warning/blob/main/nginx.conf) as a template in your managed nginx outside Docker.

 A bare minimum `nginx.conf` for your experiments:
 ```nginx